Kannapolis-Bioinformatics/pathwrap/README.md

 #create directory to store results
 Results <- tempdir()
-#Make sure research is path to the location where you can see
+#Make sure results is path to the location where you can see
 #the data and explore it ; like
-#>Results <- "/Users/edhungel/Research/Documents/myresults
+#>Results <- "/Users/edhungel/Research/Documents/myresults"

 #phenofile should be path to some file not temporary file
 phenofile <-tempfile("hellotmpphenofile.txt")